eclipse/transformer/README.md

 ## Usage

 The transformer CLI can be invoked by using `java -jar org.eclipse.transformer.cli-<version>.jar` from now on referred as `TransformerCLI`.
-This file can be found in the `org.eclipse.transformer.cli/target` folder when you build this project by yourself or you can download and extract the `org.eclipse.transformer.cli-<version>-distribution.jar` into a directory of your choice and start it from there.
+This file can be found in the `org.eclipse.transformer.cli/target` folder when you build this project by yourself, or you can download and extract the `org.eclipse.transformer.cli-<version>-distribution.jar` into a directory of your choice and start it from there.

 The primary use of the Eclipse Transformer is to create an updated copy an input file or directory.
 Generally:

     TransformerCLI input [ output ] [ options ... ]

-To get more informations on available options use:
+To get more information on available options use:

     TransformerCLI --help